 - RLLR (Repo Linked Lending Rate): 7.5%

 Now, let’s consider a borrower who wants to take out a loan of Rs.
 1,00,000 from the bank.
-The interest rate for the loan will be determined based on the specific rate type (MCLR, PLR, or RLLR) and a certain spread or margin decided by the bank.
+The bank will determine the interest rate for the loan based on the specific rate type (MCLR, PLR, or RLLR) and a certain spread or margin.

 MCLR: If the bank uses MCLR, the borrower’s interest rate will be MCLR plus a spread.
 Let’s say the spread is 0.5%.